YASH-MOHARIR/MojiMatch-Kiro/README.md

 - Shadow blur of 30px for glow effect
 - Auto-advances to Game Over screen after 2.5 seconds
 - Fade out transition (opacity 1 → 0 over 0.3 seconds)
+- This helps you learn which emoji was correct and understand what you missed

 **Phase 2: Game Over Screen**
 - Header: "⏰ Time's Up!" or "📅 Daily Challenge Complete!" (depending on mode)